 |

-So What does Rick have to say about the Puzzle?
+So what does Rick have to say about this

 This puzzle